 - 200 ml Oil for frying

 - Cut off the ends of the plantain and make a cut into the skin with a knife.

-- Remove the skin and cut the plantain into bite size cubes.
+- Remove the skin and cut the plantain into small cubes.
+Pour into a bowl.

-- Add the plantain, ginger, garlic, chilli and some salt in a bowl.
+- Add the plantain, ginger, garlic, pepper and some salt into the bowl.

 - Heat the oil in a shallow pan and pour in the plantain when it becomes hot.

 - Stir the plantain in the oil regularly to prevent sticking.
-When the colour becomes golden, remove from the oil with a slotted spoon.
+When the colour becomes golden brown, remove from the oil with a slotted spoon.